Tutorial: Reduced Order Model with Graph Neural Networks¶

 # This loss handles both Data and Torch.Tensors

-class CustomMSELoss(nn.MSELoss):
+class CustomMSELoss(torch.nn.MSELoss):

 def forward(self, output, target):